ViaSana/nl-healing/_services/coaching.md

   - '6-Week Journey: $780'
   - '8-Week Journey: $950'
   - '12-Week Journey: $1290'
-  - 'Single Session: $150'
+  - '-Single Session: $150'
-  - New intentions, New You!
-One time only intro session for $50 (30 min)
+  - '-New intentions, New You!
+One time only intro session for $50 (30 min)'
 ---